koyo-nic/grass-course-veroa/slides/06_R_grass/PITCHME.md

 <br>

-Attention!
-Windows users need to **start R or RStudio from the OSGeo4W Shell**
+> *Attention!* Windows users need to change to a directory with writing permission
+> and **start R or RStudio from the OSGeo4W Shell**.
+To start RStudio run:
+> "C:/Program Files/RStudio/bin/rstudio.exe"

 +++?code=code/06_grass_R_code.r&lang=r